sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 ![](./img/totalloss.jpg)

-In general, we don't need to decide on a value for `α`.
+In general, we needn't decide on a value for `α`.
 It could be a learnable parameter.

 For the SSD, however, the authors simply use `α = 1`, i.e. add the two losses.
 We'll take it!